AMERICAN HIGHLAND CATTLE ASSOCIATION

 A. Breeders will be required to hold membership in the American Highland Cattle Association for the purpose of registering cattle.

-- An associate (non-voting) membership is intended for informational and fellowship purposes only.
-It shall not qualify for board representation as stated in Section II C.
+An associate (non-voting) membership is intended for informational and fellowship purposes only.
+It shall not qualify for board representation as stated in Section V C.

 B. All registrations and transfers will be handled through the AHCA.